Publisher: Aleph Book Company

-Rights: All Rights Available
+Rights: World Rights Available (excluding Indian subcontinent)

 The Mulberry Courtesan is a story of resilience: the tale of an extraordinary woman who survives astonishing odds with nothing but the strength of her personal power.
 Delhi 1852: the British East India Company has usurped most of Hindustan along with its considerable revenue chiefly from the Mughals, and a host of princely states.
 A sepoy soldier foraying into Afghanistan kidnaps a radiant young woman.
 Her name is Laale.
 Thus begins Laale’s adventure into Hindustan – where she will be violently raped, commit two murders, be sold as a slave and gifted to the harem at the court of Bahadur Shah Zafar.
 Laale must learn how to survive quickly.
 Begum Taj Mahal schools Laale to become a courtesan.
 She learns poetry from Mirza Ghalib, music from the Mughal maestro Ustaad Tanras Khan and a whirling kathak from the illegitimate princess Shabana Jaan.